-- (j) At least one An adequate number of shutdown cooling loops (at least one) should be in operation with appropriate emergency cooling capability available. - (k) Appropriate procedures should be established to prevent foreign materials from being introduced into the reactor vessel: see paras 2.75-2.77. - (1) Measures should be taken to prevent any unnecessary handling of components or tools over the reactor pool while handling a fuel assembly. - (m) Adequate communication links should be established between the control room and the fuel loading area.
-An authorized person should be in charge throughout the entire refuelling process. - (n) A final check should be carried out before vessel closure to ensure that the core has been correctly loaded (checking fuel and core component identification) and, if possible, a video recording should be made for subsequent verification. - (o) Emergency operating procedures should be provided to specify the actions to be taken in the event of incidents during fuel handling. - 4.23 For reactors that are refuelled on-load, the following issues should be taken into consideration: - (a) Reactor operating conditions should be established and should be stable at the level pertaining to the refuelling. - (b) All monitoring instrumentation and safety devices necessary for safe and correct refuelling should be calibrated and confirmed to be in service and operating satisfactorily. - (c) It should be confirmed that the correct fuel assemblies are collected from the right storage locations and loaded into the appropriate magazine of the refuelling machine, and space should be available in the magazine to receive the unloaded fuel. - (d) Commencement of refuelling should be authorized by control room operators, who should be kept informed of the state of refuelling. - (e) Independent checks should be made to ensure that the refuelling machine is properly connected to the correct fuel changing location.
-For bidirectional refuelling designs, it should be ensured that both the loading and unloading machines are aligned on the same channel before clamping. - (f) In the refuelling machine, alternative means of plugging the reactor channel should be available if the new fuel assembly cannot be used. - (g) The refuelling machine should be capable of penetrating and reinstating the reactor containment boundary. - (h) Before disconnecting the refuelling machine from the fuel channel, it should be confirmed that the closure plug has been properly replaced. - (i) Satisfactory replacement of the closure plug should be checked before significant coolant pressure is established after refuelling in the depressurized state. - (j) Administrative controls should be in place to supplement design provisions against movement of the refuelling machine while it is connected to the reactor. - (k) Controls should be established to ensure that irradiated fuel in the refuelling machine is properly discharged before the coolant supply to the machine is stopped and, where appropriate, to prevent movement of the machine outside its design range. - Strict adherence to procedures should be ensured by techniques such as automatic control and/or use of checklists.

-- (m) The refuelling machine should be capable of accessing an area for maintenance when the reactor is operating. - (n) Facilities should be provided for testing the refuelling machine under conditions as representative as possible of actual operation. - (0) Emergency operating procedures should be in place to specify the actions to be taken in the event of incidents during fuel handling.
+- loaded (checking fuel and core component identification) and, if possible, a video recording should be made for subsequent verification; - (o) Emergency operating procedures should be provided to specify the actions to be taken in the event of incidents during fuel handling. - 4.24 For reactors that are refuelled on-load, the following issues should be taken into consideration: - (a) Reactor operating conditions should be established and should be stable at the level pertaining to the refuelling; - (b) All monitoring instrumentation and safety devices necessary for safe and correct refuelling should be calibrated and confirmed to be in service and operating satisfactorily; - (c) It should be confirmed that the correct fuel assemblies are collected from the right storage locations and loaded into the appropriate magazine of the refuelling machine, and space should be available in the magazine to receive the unloaded fuel; - (d) Commencement of refuelling should be authorized by control room operators, who should be kept informed of the state of refuelling; - (e) Independent checks should be made to ensure that the refuelling machine is properly connected to the correct fuel changing location.
+For bidirectional refuelling designs, it should be ensured that both the loading and unloading machines are aligned on the same channel before clamping; - (f) In the refuelling machine, alternative means of plugging the reactor channel should be available if the new fuel assembly cannot be used; - (g) The refuelling machine should be capable of penetrating and reinstating the reactor containment boundary; - (h) Before disconnecting the refuelling machine from the fuel channel, it should be confirmed that the closure plug has been properly replaced; - (i) Satisfactory replacement of the closure plug should be checked before significant coolant pressure is established after refuelling in the depressurized state; - (j) Administrative controls should be in place to supplement design provisions against movement of the refuelling machine while it is connected to the reactor; - (k) Controls should be established to ensure that irradiated fuel in the refuelling machine is properly discharged before the coolant supply to the machine is stopped and, where appropriate, to prevent movement of the machine outside its design range; - (l) Strict adherence to procedures should be ensured by techniques such as automatic control and/or use of checklists; - (m) The refuelling machine should be capable of accessing an area for maintenance when the reactor is operating; - (n) Facilities should be provided for testing the refuelling machine under conditions as representative as possible of actual operation; - (o) Emergency operating procedures should be in place to specify the actions to be taken in the event of incidents during fuel handling.